 S5 Pentose phosphate pathway.
 Pathways of other hexose sugars.
+Regulation of carbohydrate metabolism.

-To describe the conversion of galactose and fructose into glucose (monosaccharide interconversion); to state enzymes (and coenzymes) involved in the enzyme catalyzed epimerization of galactose into glucose; to explain the chemical background of galactose metabolism disorders; to show and to explain fructose metabolism.
 To describe the Pentose phosphate pathway reactions, enzymes, and major functions.
 Explain the role of pentose pathway as a source of NADPH.
+To describe the conversion of galactose and fructose into glucose (monosaccharide interconversion); to state enzymes (and coenzymes) involved in the enzyme catalyzed epimerization of galactose into glucose; to explain the chemical background of galactose metabolism disorders; to show and to explain fructose metabolism.
+To state reversible glycolysis reactions.
+To state allosteric enzymes involved in the regulation of the carbohydrate metabolism.